-- Victor Previn Executive Chairman
+- Victor Previn Executive Chairman.

-- Rahmon Coupe Independent Director
+- Rahmon Coupe Independent Director.

-- Mike Southard Non-executive Director
+- Mike Southard Director.

-- Tom Spurling Managing Director
+- Tom Spurling Managing Director.

-- Daniel Webb (appointed 17 November 2022) Independent Director
+- Daniel Webb Independent Director.

 Remuneration policy for Directors and Executives

 The Board reviews the remuneration packages of all Directors and Executives on an annual basis.
 Remuneration packages are reviewed with due regard to performance and other relevant factors.